-A Professional Certificate Program is defined as an integrated curriculum of credit courses that totals 140 or more hours of instruction.
+A Professional Certificate Program is defined as an integrated curriculum of credit courses that totals a minimum of 108 hours of instruction.

 - Indicates to employers a serious commitment to lifelong learning and professional advancement.

 - Provides in-depth academic study of a professional field.